Licensed Professional Counselor

-I use expressive therapy approaches with adults and children (age 2-10), use walk-and-talk (outdoor therapy), and offer a sliding scale.
+I use expressive therapy approaches with adults and children, and also walk-and-talk (outdoor) therapy.

 Client Status